Junior High Religion

 All junior high students also complete a required number of service hours each year.

 The Theology of the Body for Teens (TOTB-Teen) curriculum uses activities, prayer and stories to answer questions about sexual morality and their changing bodies.
-As seventh graders all students will participate in this program as part of their religion class.
+As eighth graders all students will participate in this program as part of their religion class.